Dead Souls (song): Critical reception

 Many music writers have since recognised "Dead Souls" as among Joy Division's best songs.
 Stereogum ranked it as the greatest Joy Division song, writing, "Given the band had already established an inclination for creating songs both fragile and strangely powerful in their despondency, 'Dead Souls' remains a singular track even now, with Curtis imploring his unnamed audience with the opening line, 'Someone take these dreams away,' with a chilling authenticity."
 The Guardian also included it in their top ten list of Joy Division songs, writing, "This is Curtis's musical seance with the spirits of yore, a dreadful, hypnotic spell that freezes your limbs and can't be shaken off."

 Dig! concurred, ranking it as the band's eighth greatest song and commenting, "With hindsight, it seems almost perverse that Joy Division originally released it on the limited-edition, French-only Licht und Blindheit EP, though Factory later confirmed Dead Souls' status as one of the best Joy Division songs when they reclaimed it for Still."

 Track listings

-All songs written and composed by Joy Division (Ian Curtis, Peter Hook, Stephen Morris and Bernard Sumner).
+Both songs were written and composed by Joy Division (Ian Curtis, Peter Hook, Stephen Morris and Bernard Sumner).